arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/datasheet/datasheet.md

 ### Application Examples

-**Bluetooth:** The communications chipset on the MKR WiFi 1010 is something pretty unique in the world of microcontroller platforms, since this can be both a BLE and Bluetooth® client and host device.
+**Bluetooth®:** The communications chipset on the MKR WiFi 1010 is something pretty unique in the world of microcontroller platforms, since this can be both a Bluetooth® LE and Bluetooth® client and host device.

 **WiFi:**  The WiFi connectivity is performed with a module from u-blox, the NINA-W10, a low power chipset operating in the 2.4GHz range.

-**IoT:** Whether you are looking at building a sensor network connected to your office or home router, or if you want to create a BLE device sending data to a cell phone, the MKR WiFi 1010 is your one-stop-solution for many of the basic IoT application scenarios.
+**IoT:** Whether you are looking at building a sensor network connected to your office or home router, or if you want to create a Bluetooth® LE device sending data to a cell phone, the MKR WiFi 1010 is your one-stop-solution for many of the basic IoT application scenarios.

 ## Ratings